Accounts Payable Procedures

 Invoices’.
 Make sure you only use this folder for unpaid purchases

 invoices so you don’t get mixed up with other paper work.
+Or you can scan them to an electronic filing system.

 the end of the month you will receive a statement from each of your